Header Logo

 The call to create a publication is pretty straightforward.
 The mandatory fields in the request body are:

 • Topic - This is the highest level of detail in the publication and typically works as an app/service identifier.
-For example, “App-Budd-Chat” could be the topic for any events that my custom chat app publishes to the API.
+For example, “App-User-Chat” could be the topic for any events that my custom chat app publishes to the API.

 • Method - This equates to the REST operation that was used for this event, such as PUT, POST, or DELETE.
 If the event wasn’t a REST operation, you can use something else that makes sense in the context of your app.